Main Image

 We’ve taken several measures to improve the health system and conditions for health workers statewide and locally, including:

-• Signing an MOU with the NSW Nurses and Midwives Association to work towards safe staffing levels in hospitals, starting with emergency departments.
+• Signing a Memorandum of Understanding with the NSW Nurses and Midwives Association to work towards safe staffing levels in hospitals, starting with emergency departments

 • Reducing the number of overdue surgeries from 14,000 to just 7,000